46 Positive Environmental Success Stories - May 2024

 Photo by Uriel Soberanes / Unsplash

 A Scottish safari park has announced the birth of two female lemur pups native to Madagascar.
-Sadly less than 1,000 black-and-white ruffed lemurs remain in the wild, making them endangered.
-However conservation efforts and educating communities in Madagascar could play a role in this animals future.
+Sadly, less than 1,000 black-and-white ruffed lemurs remain in the wild, making them endangered.
+However, conservation efforts and educating communities in Madagascar could play a role in this animal's future.
 (The Guardian)

-Chester Zoo (UK) has opted to switch oil for heat pump to keep the rhinos warm, despite some early concerns made by one of the keepers, she explained there was "no problem with putting them in any of the other rhino houses."
+Chester Zoo (UK) has opted to switch oil for a heat pump to keep the rhinos warm, despite some early concerns made by one of the keepers, she explained there was “no problem with putting them in any of the other rhino houses.”

 Chester Zoo, also utilises heat pumps in its sun bear enclosure, butterfly house and event venues.
-The zoo plans to further expand their air-source heat pumps in buildings housing giraffes, ostriches, reptiles and invertebrates.
+The zoo plans to further expand their air-source heat pumps in buildings housing giraffes, ostriches, reptiles, and invertebrates.
 (Bloomberg)

-Positive News Roundup - Tuesday, 28th May
+Positive News Round up — Tuesday, 28th May

 green metal garden shovel filled with brown soil